ncatlab/nlab-content/pages/6289.md

 __Cosma Rohilla Shalizi__ holds Ph.D. in physics
-from University of Wisconsin and is now an assistant professor in Statistics Department of Carnegie Mellon University and external professor at Santa Fe Institute.
+from University of Wisconsin and is now an associate professor in Statistics Department of Carnegie Mellon University and external professor at Santa Fe Institute.

 * related entries: [[information geometry]]